Our Board Members

 We all work full-time in fields ranging from medical, to teaching, to computer, to motherhood.
 We are diverse in personality and strong in commitment to this cause.

-Ande is the founder of Hope In The Valley Equine Rescue & Sanctuary, Inc. She started her human health care career as a paramedic and became a flight RN on LifeWatch air ambulance after she obtained her nursing license.
+Ande is the founder and president of Hope In The Valley Equine Rescue & Sanctuary, Inc. She started her human health care career as a paramedic and became a flight RN on LifeWatch air ambulance after she obtained her nursing license.
 She has worked for Wesley Medical Center since 1985 and is currently an RN in the Radiology Department.

 In September of 2005, Ande was at a local sale barn looking at horses.
 She saw Jim and pitied him, he was so gaunt and weak.
 She wondered how anyone could leave a horse unable to chew food to starve to death in a pasture full of grass.
 As she continued to look at horses throughout the sale barn, the image of Jim stayed with her.
 He had once been a beautiful horse and she saw in his eyes the spirit and determination that was dying with him.